WeAreSnook/MHCLG-CS-prototype-1.0/source/documentation/index.md

 ## Section 1: MANAGE Security Risk

-This section covers the organisational structures, policies and processes necessary to understand, assess and systematically manage security risks to Scottish public sector organisations’ network and information systems and essential services.
+This section covers the organisational structures, policies and processes necessary to understand, assess and systematically manage security risks to the English Local Authorities network and information systems and essential services.
 The security control categories under this section cover:

 - Organisational Governance
 - Risk Management